Historic Homes for sale in Los Angeles

 Pasadena

 Pasadena is a neighborhood in the San Gabriel Valley of Los Angeles County, California.
 The Tongva people once inhabited the area before Pasadena was founded in 1874.
 The historic houses in Pasadena are some of the most beautiful in Southern California.
 Many of these homes were built in the early 1900s and are designed in the Craftsman style.
-These homes are typically one or two stories with a low-pitched roofline and large front porch.
-They are usually made of wood or stucco and have intricate details like exposed beams and large windows, sometimes utilizing stained glass.
+These homes are typically one or two stories with a low-pitched roofline and a large front porch.
+They are usually made of wood or stucco and feature intricate details such as exposed beams and large windows, often with stained glass.
 If you’re looking for a historic neighborhood with beautiful homes, lush gardens and manicured grounds, Pasadena is a great place to consider.

 Angelino Heights

-Angelino Heights is one of the first registered historic districts in Los Angeles.
-The area is known for its Victorian-era residences, considered some of the best-preserved examples of Victorian architecture in Southern California.
+Angelino Heights is one of the first historic districts in Los Angeles to be registered.
+The area is known for its Victorian-era residences, which are among the best-preserved examples of Victorian architecture in Southern California.
 Many of the houses in Angelino Heights were built between 1886 and 1887.
 The area was designated a historic district by the City of Los Angeles in 1983.
-If you’re looking for a historic neighborhood full of charm and character, then Angelino Heights is the perfect place for you!
+If you’re looking for a historic neighborhood full of Victorian charm and character, then Angelino Heights is a great option.

 Spaulding Square